‘Kindred Spirits’ Season 2: Amy Bruni, Adam Berry Return This Fall To Resolve Lizzie Borden Murder Mystery

-Kindred Spirits, Season 2, will air this fall, with Amy Bruni and Adam Berry seeking a resolution to the Lizzie Borden murder mystery.
+Kindred Spirits Season 2 will air this fall, with Amy Bruni and Adam Berry seeking a resolution to the Lizzie Borden murder mystery.

 The Herald News shared recently that Kindred Spirits investigators, Amy Bruni, 40, and Adam Berry, 34, set up their “ghost-catching gear” inside the Lizzie Borden Bed & Breakfast, located in Fall River, Massachusetts.